 Independent Counsel

-Independent counsel is recommended, but not required, for all parties involved in a surrogacy agreement.
+Independent counsel is required for all parties involved in a surrogacy agreement.

 Requirements for Surrogates and Intended Parent(s)

-New York requires surrogates to be at least 21 years old, to not be the biological mother of the child, to undergo a medical evaluation and independent legal counsel, to have insurance that covers the pregnancy (which can be covered by the intended parents.)
+New York requires surrogates to be at least 21 years old, to not be the biological mother of the child, to undergo a medical evaluation, to have independent legal counsel, and finally, to have insurance that covers the pregnancy and 12 months after the end of the pregnancy (which will be covered by the Intended Parents).
 Intended parents must retain independent legal counsel.
+By the requirements of the state of New York, all legal counsel involved in the case must be licensed to practice in the state of New York.

 Additionally, agencies and fertility clinics have their own requirements based on the American Society for Reproductive Medicine, the American Medical Association, and the American Academy of Adoption and Assisted Reproduction Attorneys.